-Normally your mouth tries to maintain a neutral pH.
-After eating a meal the food debris that remains in your mouth becomes a meal for bacteria, especially Streptococcus mutans, which converts the carbohydrates and sugars into acidic by-products.
+Normally your mouth tries to maintain a neutral PH.
+After eating a meal, the food debris that remains in your mouth becomes a meal for bacteria, especially Streptococcus mutants, which converts the carbohydrates and sugars into acidic by-products.
 This lowers pH in your mouth causing your enamel to breakdown.
 As the gooey plaque of bacteria sits on your teeth the acid concentrates on the surface of the tooth, over time causing small holes in the surface, allowing bacteria to move inside the tooth structure.
 This is known as a cavity.
-By brushing after eating you are removing the food debris and bacteria thereby helping your mouth return to a neutral pH.
+By brushing after eating, you are removing the food debris and bacteria thereby helping your mouth return to a neutral PH.

 Continuously sipping sodas and sports drinks